muchdogesec/txt2stix/docs/README.md

 #### A note on extraction logic

-When searching in written reports, extractions/aliasing is not always obvious to a machine (when pattern matching).
+When searching in written reports, extractions are not always obvious to a machine (when pattern matching).

 e.g. lets say `MITRE ATT&CK` was in a report, and country code alpha2 extraction was on (IT and AT might be extracted incorrectly as countries).